The Complete Guide to the Comedy Scene in San Francisco

 Located at the historic Shelton Theater and right in the heart of the city next to Union Square, Cheaper Than Therapy is a convenient spot to see quality live stand-up in San Francisco.

 This intimate comedy venue is one of the best spots for a hilarious date night in San Francisco and doesn’t break the bank with ticket prices hovering around $20.
 It’s not unusual for the comics to interact with the audience and throw a little improv into their practiced set.

 Their shows are usually 70-90 minutes and feature a handful of comics who perform for 15-20 minutes each.
 This means there’s a lot of energy and different styles of jokes to go around.

 Cheaper Than Therapy is one of the more popular local comedy venues in San Francisco, so it’s best to get your tickets in advance.
 Tickets tend to sell out at least a couple of days before shows.

-- What to Know Before You Go: Shows are Friday through Sunday, limited bar and snack menu, no drink minimum.
+- What to Know Before You Go: Shows are Fridays and Saturdays, limited bar and snack menu, no drink minimum.

 - Address: Landmark Building B, Fort Mason Center for Arts & Culture

 - Price of shows: $20-$40

 BATS Improv, also known as Bay Area Theatresports, is the longest-running improv show in San Francisco.
 Since 1986, this non-profit theater company has been an iconic part of the West Coast improv scene and the most well-known improv schools in Northern California.